goatcorp/DIPs/text/29-caprine-operator.md

 * Our Discord webhook is nice, but all of our repository updates are sent to a single channel, which makes it easy to miss things for specific repositories.
 Additionally, it can't update when labels are added to pull requests and issues.
 * If I set desktop notifications on the webhook channel, they get filtered into the notification manager on Windows.
 However, that's too cramped for at-a-glance reading, and is subject to the other restrictions of Discord webhooks, too.
+* Other projects have similar systems, but they're based on GitHub Actions, which are a bit clunkier to work with.

 # Unresolved questions